astra1dev/PowerConverter/README.md

 just a converter for various file types (image, audio, video, yt)

 ## How to run
+### Linux
+Python should already be installed on your computer.

+Use the console to navigate to the PowerConverter directory, then type `python3 pip install -r requirements.txt` and hit enter. \
+Then type `python3 console.py` and hit enter.
+Now you can convert your files!

+### Windows
-You need Python installed on your computer.
-If you're using Linux, Python is already installed.\
+You need Python installed on your computer. \
 Download the latest version here: https://www.python.org/downloads/

-Then you need to install the requirements.
-Open Command Prompt, navigate to the PowerConverter directory, type `python -m pip install requirements.txt` and hit enter, done.
+Then open Command Prompt, navigate to the PowerConverter directory, type `python -m pip install -r requirements.txt` and hit enter.

-__Windows:__ Open Explorer, navigate to the PowerConverter directory, then double-click `console.py`.
-Now you can convert your files! \
+Finally, open Explorer, navigate to the PowerConverter directory, then double-click `console.py`.
+Now you can convert your files!
-__Linux:__ Use the console to navigate to the PowerConverter directory, then type `python3 console.py`, hit enter, done.

 ## Additional Info
 This is still a very early version, so expect more stuff to be added in the future. \